JaggedJax/CIO_Scale/README.md

 >uac-launch.exe \<File to launch\> \<Parameters\>

-Folder /libusb contain the raw files that libusb-32.exe and libusb-64.exe actually contain.
+Folder /libusb contains the raw files that libusb-32.exe and libusb-64.exe actually contain.
 The .iip files are Clickteam Install Creator Pro files used to create/modify the exe installers.
 They use the /libusb folder to build the installers.

 ## Create jar from scratch
     jar cvf jarFile.jar inputfile1.class inputfile2.class folder1 folder2